 Most exam boards will send out email updates if you register with them, telling you about changes to the syllabus and informing you of the dates of exams and other assessments, so it is always a good idea to subscribe.

 If you have decided not to use the National Curriculum, you will still need to work out what you want to teach and when.
 If you want to teach history or English, it is a good idea to create a learning module that keeps the learners focused on a topic; for example, the Russian Revolution 1905-1924 or Shakespeare’s comedies.
 In both examples you can take the student on a journey, exploring change over time or comparing different plays.

-However sometimes we need a more specific measure of progress.
+However sometimes we need a more specific measure of progress to assess the success of your homeschool lesson planning.
 You could use exam boards’ past papers for KS4 children but often these assessments are designed for the end of the entire course rather than at the end of a topic.